rackerlabs/support-how-to/content/how-to/exchange/use-simple-email-setup-to-configure-ios-devices-for-email-hosted-on-exchange-2010/index.md

 product_url: exchange
 ---

-This article describes how to use our Simple Email setup tool in Outlook&reg; Web Access (OWA) to set up your iPhone&reg;.
+This article describes how to use  the simple email set up tool in Outlook&reg; Web Access (OWA) to set up your iPhone&reg;.

-**Note:** These instructions apply to customers on a Microsoft Exchange 2010 environment.
+**Note:** These instructions apply to customers on Microsoft Exchange 2010.
 If you are unsure about what Exchange platform you are using, contact your administrator.

 ### Set up email on iPhone